kessler/node-digital-tree/README.md

 ### search(prefix)

-Search and return all the values in the tree that are nested until the provided `prefix`.
+Search and return all the values in the tree that are nested under the provided `prefix`.

 The results will be an Iterator over the matching values.
 The order of iteration is defined based on the default ordering of the trie (BFS/DFS)